 Organized thematically, this course explores diverse issues current in modern political thought and pertinent to contemporary governments and societies.
-PREREQUISITE: 9 credits in Political Science
+PREREQUISITE: 9 credits in Political Science Course may be taken more than once if change in topic.

 POL3660: Political Philosophy I (3)